evaldnexhipi/BentleyOttmannSweepLine/README.md

 - Email: evald.nexhipi@tum.de

 ## Performance Evaluation
+The following plots summarize the computational efficiency of the implementation:

 ### Time Complexity of Bentley-Ottmann Algorithm

 ![Time Complexity](./data/output.png)
 This plot shows the relationship between the number of segments and the time taken by the algorithm.
 Both axes are in logarithmic scale to handle the wide range of values.
 As the number of segments increases, the time complexity follows a predictable pattern.
+This is consistent with the expected time complexity of O((N+K)log(N)), where N is the number of segments and K is the number of intersections.
+The log-log scale plot demonstrates a linear relationship, indicating efficient handling of large datasets of segments.

 ### Number of Intersections Detected by Bentley-Ottmann Algorithm